Promotion Extended: Boost ROI and save 30% on subscription plans for 3 months and 20% on SMS*!

 Your email newsletters are an important resource for attracting new customers as well as cementing your value to existing customers.
 Over the last quarter, we’ve seen click rates sit around 7.55%.
 Focusing on richer metrics, like click rates, can give you a better idea of how your subscribers are engaging with the content you’re creating and what genuinely interests them.
 So if you feel interest levels may be dwindling, it may be time to give your email campaigns a makeover.
-Here are 5 email content ideas that are coming out on top in 2022.
+Here are 5 email content ideas that are coming out on top.

 User-generated content is one trend on the horizon that isn’t leaving us anytime soon.
 No one does a better job at advocating your brand than your customers.
 In fact, 93% of marketers agree that consumers trust content created by customers over content that is created by brands.